 Does reCaptcha slow down your website?

-And the best part is it’s free.
-However, reCaptcha has drawbacks, including concerns with accessibility (only with reCaptcha v2), a slower website, and privacy .
+Best of all, it’s free.
+However, reCaptcha has drawbacks, including accessibility issues (only with reCaptcha v2), a slower website, and privacy concerns.

-In this post, we will focus performance aspect of it, how reCaptcha slows down your website, and what you can do about it.
+In this article we will focus on the performance aspect, how reCaptcha slows down your website and what you can do about it.

 reCaptcha

-Every included JavaScript, CSS, or font file will hurt your website performance.
+Any included JavaScript, CSS or font file will slow down your website.
 This is unavoidable.
-It’s best to keep it to a minimal as it’s good for search engine ranking and user experience.
-As you may know, reCaptcha is a JavaScript-based widget.
-You can integrate reCaptcha V3 to your website by including a JavaScript file, a callback function to handle the token, and a button with reCaptcha attributes.
+It’s best to keep it to a minimum as it’s good for search engine ranking and user experience.
+As you may know, reCaptcha is a JavaScript based widget.
+You can integrate reCaptcha V3 into your website by including a JavaScript file, a callback function to handle the token, and a button with reCaptcha attributes.

-Our testing will be on the complete contact form we built in our previous article.
+Our testing will be done on the complete contact form we created in our previous article.
 In that article, we integrated OOPSpam as a spam filter instead of reCaptcha.
-We’ll see the page performance before reCaptcha and after reCaptcha integration.
+This time we will use reCaptcha as spam protection.
+Let’s see the page performance before and after reCaptcha integration.

 The form is quite simple with 3 fields and basic styling.
-We keep clear of using CMS systems like WordPress in order to see a distinct difference and less noise.
+To see a clear difference and less noise, we stay away from using CMS systems like WordPress.

-Using the Lighthouse tool, we will evaluate the performance.
-Lighthouse is available in every Chromium-based browser (Chrome, Brave, etc.).
+We will use the tool Lighthouse to evaluate the performance.
+Lighthouse is available in any Chromium-based browser (Chrome, Brave, etc.).

 The result may be different for you.
-Note that we are testing on a local PHP server for demonstration purposes.
-Fast hosting with CDN and performance optimization can improve page speed.
+Note that we test on a local PHP server for demonstration purposes.
+Fast hosting with CDN and performance tuning can improve page speed.

-As soon as we integrate reCaptcha and setup it, we immediately notice a rise in network queries and data transfers.
+As soon as we integrate reCaptcha and set it up, we immediately notice an increase in network hits and data transfers.

 # of network requests Compressed transferred data Uncompressed transferred data Page Loaded In